 Through this internship program, students have the chance to be part of many well-publicized and highly visible policy decisions that impact Minnesotans' quality of life.

 Each placement is designed to provide in-depth learning opportunities in a state government setting.
-The Executive Pathways Internship Program is a paid internship program and students may work up to 400 hours during the summer.
-Positions are located in the department's Central Offices in St. Paul, Minnesota.
+The Executive Pathways Internship Program is a paid internship program and students will work 30 to 40 hours per week between June to August.
+Positions are located in the department's central offices in St. Paul, Minnesota.

 If you have questions about the program, contact the Executive Pathways Internship coordinator, Tricia Meyer, in the Human Resources Division at the following address: